 Graduates that have earned a BSN are eligible to take the NCLEX-RN (examination for licensure as a registered professional nurse).
-Graduates who have earned the Bachelor of Science in Health Informatics and Information Management or the Health Informatics and Information Management Certificate of the Degree are eligible to take the Registered Health Information Administrator (RHIA) certification examination.
-Graduates who have earned the Bachelor of Science in Imaging Technology will be prepared to and should take the American Registry of Radiologic Technologists (ARRT) examination.
+Graduates who have earned the Bachelor of Science in Imaging Technology

+(Pre-Certification) will be prepared to and should take the American Registry of Radiologic Technologists (ARRT) examination.